Factory Method design pattern uses subclass to create object of a derived class of another class which is not known.

 a class defer instantiation to subclasses.

-So the intent is to create the object through subclass.
+So the intent of factory method design pattern is to create the object through subclass.

 A class has to instantiate subclass of another class but does not know which one.